 Forty million Americans suffer with tree pollen allergies in spring.
 Do you know which trees are causing you grief?
 Allergic Living brings you this exclusive region-by-region field guide to the trees of allergies.
-Once you’ve found the enemy, find out what to do here.
+For the Canadian guide, click here.

 Certain trees are notorious pollinators.
 Gender also plays a role: male dioecious (separate sexed) trees trigger the worst reactions, although monoecious (dual sexed) aren’t much better.
 Since avoidance is one of the strategies to fight hay fever, it’s helpful to know which trees are the most allergenic – and where to find them.